rfrazier716/rfrazier716.github.io/posts/design_a_camera_1.rst

     imager = components.baffle((lens_diameter, lens_diameter)).move_x(system_focus)

-Our aperture can be thought of as a "baffle with a hole", where the hole is large enough to only let in rays with a cone angle specified by our f/#. :code:`pyrayt` and :code:`tinygfx` create arbitrary shapes via `constructive solids </posts/efficient-csg/>`_ so an aperture is a baffle with the center shape subtracted from it.
+Our aperture can be thought of as a "baffle with a hole", where the hole is large enough to only let in rays with a cone angle specified by our f/#. :code:`pyrayt` and :code:`tinygfx` create arbitrary shapes via `constructive solids </posts/efficient-csg/>`_ meaning an aperture is a baffle with the center shape subtracted from it.
 The convenience function :code:`aperture` does just this, creating a baffle with an arbitrarily shaped hole in the middle.

 The diameter of the aperture that gives us the desired f/# depends on where in the system the aperture is located.
 If we place it half-way between the lens and the focal plane, the diameter of the opening has to be: